samorogu/notes/masteringReact/README.md

 We will create a mLab cloud that has a fantastic free plan.For now, mongodb atlas was redirected because mongo bought mlab.
 Because of this I had to create an accout.
 Then create a user and then add the ip adress that will have acess to the database.
 This steps were preatty simple.
 Also I used the freeplan M0 listed from mongodb atlas.
 Then the last step is to conect to the cluster.
 It seems that there are 3 forms to conect: shell, connection with app and mongoDB compass.

+#### Deploying to heroku

+We will create a unique heroku name and leave to heroku chose the name because there would be different names for this apps in the cloud.
+This we will create it in the vidley-api-node `heroku create`

+For me it created the name `polar-retreat-108596`.
+Our front end should make request to the url the link posted by heroku.
+Also, we can see the address of a heroku git repository.
+To upload this code from our local machine, we will use: `git push heroku master`.
+When we created the heroku app, a git remote was url was added.
+So we will push that code to heroku.
+It had an error.
+For now I will let from here